captdam/DD-40/Communication/README-L1.md

 Obviously, the first concern when design the cable of the ROV is that: the cable, particularly the connector, should be waterproof, even under certain pressure.

 The second concern is that, in some case, the ROV may malfunction.
-In this case, the ROV will lose its proplusion; hence, the operator will need to use the cable to pull the ROV back.
-In exterme case, the ROV may be trapped by something like seaweeds.
+In this case, the ROV will lose its propulsion; hence, the operator will need to use the cable to pull the ROV back.
+In extreme case, the ROV may be trapped by something like seaweeds.
 Therefore, the cable must be able to handle certain force.

-Furthermore, bacause the cable carries power of the ROV and the data/control/video signal, the cable needs to be multi-core, comes with at least 2 power grids, and at least 5 (2 for differential-signalling control signal, 2 for data signal, 1 for video signal) shielded signal wires.
-Furthermore, because of the differential signalling, it is better to have the control signal and the data signal go through twisted pairs with diffenent twist length.
+Furthermore, because the cable carries power of the ROV and the data/control/video signal, the cable needs to be multi-core, comes with at least 2 power grids, and at least 5 (2 for differential-signalling control signal, 2 for data signal, 1 for video signal) shielded signal wires.
+Furthermore, because of the differential signalling, it is better to have the control signal and the data signal go through twisted pairs with different twist length.

 To satisfy the above requirements, IP68 rated waterproof aviation plug is used.
 Like the below picture shows, the aviation plug used in this system has 7 pins, each can handle up to 15A of current.

 ![Aviation connector](https://raw.githubusercontent.com/captdam/DD-40/master/Communication/PhysicalLayer/connector.jpg "Aviation connector")

-The cable used in this system is orginal designed for elevator, which is specially designed for using with high tensile force.
+The cable used in this system is original designed for elevator, which is specially designed for using with high tensile force.
 Like the below picture shows, the cable has 3 components.
 The first component is a pair of high strength steel cable, which is used to handle the tensile force.
 The second component is a pair of 1-square-minimeter power wire, which is designed for power supply.
-The third component is four pairs of double shield twisted wire with different twist length, which is used to carry signals.
+The third component is four pairs of double shields twisted wire with different twist length, which is used to carry signals.
 ![Cable](https://raw.githubusercontent.com/captdam/DD-40/master/Communication/PhysicalLayer/cable-1.jpg "Cable")

 This system requires a pair of power cable, two pairs of twisted wire for data and control signals, and one wire for video signal.
 The following table shows the connection of wires and the plug.
 Notice that, the orange pair and the brown pair has the longest and shortest twist length, using them for control signal and data signal respectively could provide lowest EMI between them.